-What this guidance is for 3

-Key points - Why these are important to you 4

-Key Actions - What you can do 5

-Supporting information, best practice, facts and figures 6

-1. Highways and Road Safety 6

-2. Countryside, Access and Rights of Way 8

-3. Employment and Economic Benefits 10

-Health and Well-being - Health Benefits of Horse Riding and Access to Animals 11

-5. Planning, Development and Growth, and Policy 12

-Contacts / Where to find more information 13
+£328.5 MILLION

+The approximate annual

+contribution to

+Hampshire's local economy supporting many small businesses in the county.

+£4.7 billion - the

+contribution made by the equine sector to the UK economy excluding the racing industry(source: British Equestrian Trade Association).

+EMPLOYMENT

+Second largest rural employer

+after the agricultural sector in the UK

+(source: British Horse Industry Confederation 2017 Mid-Sector Manifesto).
+What this guidance is for 3 Key points - Why these are important to you 4 Key Actions - What you can do 5 Supporting information, best practice, 6 facts and figures 1.
+Highways and Road Safety 6 2.
+Countryside, Access and Rights of Way 8 3.
+Employment and Economic Benefits 10 4.
+Health and Well-being - Health Benefits of 11 Horse Riding and Access to Animals 5.
+Planning, Development and Growth, and Policy 12 Contacts / Where to find more information 13

+INDEX

 The Hampshire Countryside Access Forum (HCAF) is the Local Access Forum (LAF) for Hampshire, Portsmouth and Southampton.
 The Forum's statutory purpose under the Countryside and Rights of Way Act (CROW) 2000 is to advise local authorities and other bodies on access issues, both in the rural and urban environments.
 For their part, local authorities and others are required to take account of advice from HCAF.

+PAGE NO.

 The Forum is independent of any council or interest group - it comprises local members of the public with a wealth of experience in aspects of countryside recreation and rights of way.
 Members are volunteers, appointed to represent an interest rather than a specific organisation.
 They are balanced between those who use public rights of way (PROW) (walkers, horse-riders, carriage drivers, cyclists, disabled users and vehicle users), those who provide access (farmers, land managers etc) and other interests (e.g. conservation, education).
 It is this wide range of interests that enables the Forum to provide balanced advice.

-HCAF is concerned about the impacts of new developments in Hampshire on the PROW network, multi-user routes, accessible green space and carriageways that together enable residents and visitors to explore and enjoy the countryside on foot, cycle, horseback, etc. HCAF members in response to this concern have developed this guidance document, focused on equestrian needs.
+HCAF is concerned about the impacts of new developments in Hampshire on the PROW network, multi-user routes, accessible green space and carriageways that together enable residents and visitors to explore and enjoy the countryside.
+HCAF members in response to this concern have developed this guidance document, focused on equestrian needs.